 Why should a website be mobile friendly?

-Mobile friendly websites make reading on the mobile comfortable as the user wouldn’t have to zoom or scroll continuously while reading.
+Mobile friendly websites make reading on the mobile comfortable.
+The user wouldn’t have to zoom or scroll continuously while reading.
 The content would be in readable size and this provides a much better user experience.
 Also, mobile friendly websites are the need of the hour as many users employ smart phones or tablets to search for a specific business or service or product.

-Google’s John Mueller confirmed this morning in a live hangout on Google+ at the 4:40 mark that the roll out has 100% begun and is actually completely live in some of the many Google data centers.
+Google’s John Mueller confirmed this morning in a live hangout on Google+ at the 4:40 mark.
+The roll out has 100% begun and is actually completely live in some of the many Google data centers.

 Here is what John Mueller said: